 Here's how to play your first audio with Introloop.

-First you should license this plugin from Unity's Asset Store as usual.
-Folder
+First you should license this plugin from Unity's Asset Store.
+After importing, a folder

 Asset/Introloop will appear in your project's Root, along with

-After you got the audio that you would like to play, we needed 2 time points.
-The first point is called "Intro Boundary" which is the point that separate the intro from the rest of this song, and "Looping Boundary" which is when the playhead arrive at this point it will go back to Intro Boundary.
+After you got an audio that you would like to play we will need 2 time points.
+The first point is called "Intro Boundary" which is the point that separates an intro from the rest of the song.
+The 2nd point is "Looping Boundary".
+When the playhead arrives at this point it will go back to Intro Boundary.
 Ideally the audio bits after both boundary should sound exactly the same, so you have to be precise here.

 If possible you should ask these point directly from your composer, since in the Digital Audio Workstation (DAW) there is a beat grid to snap to and it is a sure fire way to get the exact time!